andrechristikan/ack-nestjs-boilerplate/README.md

     ...

     SeedsModule,
-    KafkaAdminModule, // <<<---- Optional, add this if we want to admin access KafkaProducerModule, // <<<---- Add this
+    KafkaAdminModule, // <<<---- Optional, add this if we want to create custom partition and partition replication KafkaProducerModule, // <<<---- Add this
     KafkaConsumerModule, // <<<---- Add this